SophieHubert/Project_2_Mid-Bootcamp/README.md

-The softwares used to analyse and answer the queries are:
+The software used to analyse the data and answer the queries are:
  - Jupyter notebook
  - MYSQL
  - Tableau

-To manage the project i have been using Kanban board
+To manage the project i have been using Kanban Project Board